Who can use this feature?

 c.
 Emails view

-This is where you can view all emails on a matter with columns for 'From', 'To', 'Sent / received', 'Attachments'.
+This is where you can view all emails on a matter with columns for 'From', 'To', 'Sent/received', and 'Attachments'.

-The Emails view supports both .msg as well as .eml files.
+The Emails view supports both .msg and .eml files.

 At this time, column customization (adding or removing columns) is not supported.
 However, you can temporarily rearrange and resize columns.
 These changes will reset when you navigate away from the Files tab.